K0p1-Git/Stacks2020-VoicesInTheHead/README.md

 <br>

-We submitted the "flag" `govtech-csg{Th1sisn0ty3tthefl@g}` to the challenge flag and well its fake ...
+We submitted the "flag" `govtech-csg{Th1sisn0ty3tthefl@g}` to the challenge platform, guess what?
+Tt's fake ...

-But wait ... "not yet the flag" ? could this actually be the password for the ZIP?
+But wait ... "not yet the flag"?
+Could this actually be the password for the ZIP?

 <br>